hwalker928/tiny11builder/README.md

 Scripts to build a trimmed-down Windows 11 image - forked from https://github.com/ianis58/tiny11builder

-My main goal is to use only Microsoft utilities like DISM, and nothing external.
-The only executable included is oscdimg.exe, which is provided in the Windows ADK (<https://learn.microsoft.com/fr-fr/windows-hardware/get-started/adk-install#download-the-adk-for-windows-11-version-22h2>) and it is used to create bootable ISO images.
-Also included is an unattended answer file, which is used to bypass the MS account on OOBE and to deploy the image with the /compact flag.
 It's open-source, so feel free to add or remove anything you want!
 Feedback is also much appreciated.

 Current and new Windows 11 builds are supported, but may need some small adjustments.
 Please report issue or create pull requests if you're able to patch some issues.